flavienbwk/deb-package-tutorial/README.md

 ## Pre-requisite

-Nothing but a Debian, Ubuntu or any Debian-based OS.
+Nothing but a Debian, Ubuntu or any Debian-based OS :sparkles:

 ## Architecture and notes